Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview.md

 ![WNS-Diagramm für Clouddienstauthentifizierung](images/wns-diagram-02.png)

 Im Rahmen der Authentifizierung gegenüber WNS übermittelt der Clouddienst eine HTTP-Anforderung per SSL (Secure Sockets Layer).
 Die Parameter werden im Format „application/x-www-for-urlencoded” angegeben.
-Geben Sie Ihr Paket-SID in die "Client\_Id" Feld "und" Ihr geheimer Schlüssel den "Client\_Geheimnis" Feld.
+Supply your Package SID in the "client\_id" field and your secret key in the "client\_secret" field.
 Ausführliche Informationen zur Syntax finden Sie in der Referenz zur [Zugriffstokenanforderung](https://docs.microsoft.com/previous-versions/windows/apps/hh465435(v=win.10)).

-**Beachten Sie**  Dies ist nur ein Beispiel, nicht ausschneiden und Einfügen von Code, den Sie erfolgreich in Ihrem eigenen Code verwenden können.
+**Note**  This is just an example, not cut-and-paste code that you can successfully use in your own code.